 Students attending Saint Mary's for the first time who are interested in living in residence MUST complete a residence application through the online Housing Portal.
 Please see our portal instructions for the step-by-step process of how to apply.
 Applications for the current academic year are accepted continuously throughout the year, provided spaces are available.

 Returning students also use the online Housing Portal to re-apply for residence.
 Application fees are non-refundable.

-The $25 application fee must be paid with a Credit Card through the Housing Portal before you will be able to proceed with the application process.
+The $25 application fee must be paid with a credit card through the Housing Portal before you will be able to proceed with the application process.

-- University processes application and emails the student an application package or wait list package.
+- University processes application and emails the student an application package or wait-list package.